Skip to main content

 Why it's important

-Using common components and patterns means you do not have to solve problems that have already been solved.
-By using a component or pattern that’s already been extensively tested, you can provide users with a good experience in a cost effective way.
+Using common components and patterns from the NHS design system (or, if what you want is not in the NHS design system, the GOV.UK design system) means you do not have to solve problems that have already been solved.
+By using a component or pattern that's already been extensively tested, you can provide users with a good experience in a cost effective way.

 If you develop your own components or patterns, it's important to share them so that others can benefit from your work.